gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 * In the reuse services (e.g.: destination ), if the application is dependent on the reuse service.
 Also, onboarding and offboarding callbacks will be triggered for the subscribed/unsubscribed application and for the reuse services.

-If you use IAS by binding a multi-tenant application router to an identity service instance, the subscription manager service (SMS) should be used to enable the subscription to a subscriber zone and an IAS tenant.
+If you use IAS by binding a multi-tenant application router to an identity service instance, the subscription manager service (SMS) should be used to enable the subscription to a subscriber subaccount and an IAS tenant.

 ### How To Expose Approuter for SaaS Subscription